freya022/discord-zstd-java/README.md

 ## Installation - Bot developers

-If the Discord API wrapper requires you to install this library, you can choose between two different implementations
+You're likely here if you want to use Zstd decompression for your Discord bot!
+You can choose between two different implementations:

 ### For Java 22+ (Recommended)